secureprivacy/veridaq-website/BLOG_ARCHITECTURE.md

 * Every request — human or crawler — resolves to the same static HTML.
 * Listings link directly to static posts using relative URLs, so navigation remains static.
-* The only dynamic routing that occurs is the global SPA catch-all for non-blog pages.
+* The only dynamic routing that occurs is the global SPA catch-all for non-blog pages, and the SPA ignores `/blog` paths entirely.

 ---